FanFicDev/alexandria_api_infra-dev/README.md

+# alexandria_api_infra-dev

 The contents of this repository should let a user run a dev instance of the Alexandria API through docker.

-Currently Alexandria's prod environment depends on a few things to be fully
+Currently Alexandria's production environment depends on a few things to be fully functional:
-functional:
-	postgresql
+  * postgresql
-	nginx
+  * nginx
-	uwsgi
+  * uwsgi

 The first is setup by the docker-compose.yml file, but the latter two are currently missing in lieu of Flask's development web server.